wassy310/flutter_stt/README.md

 - settings.dart
 This file implementing a settings screen in the application.

-### linux
-This is a folder that is automatically created when you generate a Flutter project.
-It contains the configuration and source code for Linux.

-### macos
-This is a folder that is automatically created when you generate a Flutter project.
-It contains the configuration and source code for MacOS.

-### windows
-This is a folder that is automatically created when you generate a Flutter project.
-It contains the configuration and source code for Windows.

 ### web
 This is a folder that is automatically created when you generate a Flutter project.